groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 > This Rhode Peptide Lip Tint appears to be counterfeit due to several prominent typographical errors and packaging discrepancies between the box and the tube.

+Gemini's verdict is that Tube A is fake.

-> Typographical Errors: The ingredients list on the outer box misspells Diisostearyl as Diisosteary!
-Malate using an exclamation mark.
+> "Typographical Errors: The ingredients list on the outer box misspells *Diisostearyl Malate* as *Diisosteary!
+Malate* using an exclamation mark [instead of a lower-case L]."

 > On the back of the tube, the regulatory text misspells "SOLUTIONS" as PWC SOLOTIONS LIMITED and omits a space in LIMITED,STANLAW.